weikai-chen/homepage/content/en/talk/NU-technical-change.md

 event: New School -- Umass Graduate Workshop
 event_url: ""
 location: New School, New York
-summary: "Any viable capital-using and labor-saving technical change itself (in the absence of power change) would bring about a fall in the rate of profit.
-This result conclusively supports the argument of the falling rate of profit due to a rising organic composition of capital as an underlying economic force."
+summary: "Any viable capital-using and labor-saving (CU-LS) technical change would bring about a fall in the profit rate if labor share is unaffected, taking into account the complicated movement of relative prices in a multisectoral setting."
-abstract: "This paper analyzes the effect of technical change on income distribution and profitability by comparing the long-run outcomes defined by a uniform profit rate in a multisector linear economy.
-We study three scenarios with (i) fixed real wage; (ii) fixed profit rate; or (iii) fixed wage-profit ratio, and show that any viable capital-using and labor-saving technical change itself (in the absence of power change) would bring about a fall in the rate of profit.
-Profit rate would not rise unless the technical change is so power-biased against the working-class that the wage-profit ratio can not be maintained.
-Our result conclusively supports the argument of the falling rate of profit due to a rising organic composition of capital as an underlying economic force."
+abstract: "I show that any viable capital-using and labor-saving (CU-LS) technical change would unaffected, taking into account the complicated movement of relative prices in a multisectoral setting.
+Challenging the conventional view, this result conclusively supports the law of declining rate of profit as an underlying economic force.
+Furthermore, if the rate of profit does not fall after CU-LS technical change then labor share must decline, which creates a dilemma: to avoid the instability brought by the declining profit rate, the society has no choice but to squeeze labor share and intensify the conflicts over income distribution."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: "2019-11-02T13:00:00Z"